sharpjs/DependencyQueue/README.md

 different comparison rules, pass a `StringComparer` instance to the queue constructor.

+While typical uses of DependencyQueue involve separate enqueue and dequeue phases, the queue supports interleaved enqueue and dequeue operations.

 ### Dequeueing Items

 To dequeue (remove) an item, call `Dequeue()` or `DequeueAsync()`.
 Both